eclipse-hono/hono/site/documentation/content/user-guide/kura-adapter.md

 The Kura adapter is supposed to be used with gateways running Kura version 3.x.
 Gateways running Kura version 4 and later should connect to the MQTT adapter instead.
 {{% /note %}}

+## Authentication

 The Kura adapter by default requires devices (gateways) to authenticate during connection establishment.
+The adapter supports both the authentication based on the username/password provided in an MQTT CONNECT packet as well as client certificate based authentication as part of a TLS handshake for that purpose.

+The adapter tries to authenticate the device using these mechanisms in the following order

+### Client Certificate

+When a device uses a client certificate for authentication during the TLS handshake, the adapter tries to determine the tenant that the device belongs to based on the *issuer DN* contained in the certificate.
+In order for the lookup to succeed, the tenant's trust anchor needs to be configured by means of registering the [trusted certificate authority]({{< relref "/api/tenant#tenant-information-format" >}}).
+The device's client certificate will then be validated using the registered trust anchor, thus implicitly establishing the tenant that the device belongs to.
+In a second step, the adapter uses the Credentials API's *get* operation to retrieve the credentials on record, including the client certificate's *subject DN* as the *auth-id*, `x509-cert` as the *type* of secret and the MQTT client identifier as *client-id* in the request payload.

+**NB** The adapter needs to be [configured for TLS]({{< relref "/admin-guide/secure_communication.md#mqtt-adapter" >}}) in order to support this mechanism.

+### Username/Password

-In order to do so, gateways need to provide a *username* and a *password* in the MQTT *CONNECT* packet.
+When a device wants to authenticate using this mechanism, it needs to provide a *username* and a *password* in the MQTT *CONNECT* packet it sends in order to initiate the connection.
 The *username* must have the form *auth-id@tenant*, e.g. `sensor1@DEFAULT_TENANT`.
-The adapter verifies the credentials provided by the gateway against the credentials the [configured Credentials service]({{< relref "/admin-guide/common-config.md#credentials-service-connection-configuration" >}}) has on record for the gateway.
-The adapter uses the Credentials API's *get* operation to retrieve the credentials-on-record with the *tenant* and *auth-id* provided by the device in the *username* and `hashed-password` as the *type* of secret as query parameters.
+The adapter verifies the credentials provided by the client against the credentials that the [configured Credentials service]({{< relref "/admin-guide/common-config.md#credentials-service-connection-configuration" >}}) has on record for the client.
+The adapter uses the Credentials API's *get* operation to retrieve the credentials on record, including the *tenant* and *auth-id* provided by the client in the *username*, `hashed-password` as the *type* of secret and the MQTT client identifier as *client-id* in the request payload.

 Please refer to the [Eclipse Kura documentation](http://eclipse.github.io/kura/config/cloud-services.html) on how to configure the gateway's cloud service connection accordingly.
-It is important to set the gateway's *topic.context.account-name* to the ID of the Hono tenant that the gateway has been registered with whereas the gateway's *client-id* needs to be set to the corresponding Hono device ID.
+It is important to set the gateway's *topic.context.account-name* to the ID of the
+Hono tenant that the gateway has been registered with whereas the gateway's *client-id* needs to be set to the corresponding Hono device ID.
 The *auth-id* used as part of the gateway's *username* property needs to match the authentication identifier of a set of credentials registered for the device ID in Hono's Credentials service.
 In other words, the credentials configured on the gateway need to belong to the corresponding device ID.

-After verifying the credentials, the number of existing connections and the overall amount of time that the devices have already been connected are checked against the configured [resource-limits] ({{< ref "/concepts/resource-limits.md" >}}) by the Kura adapter.
-If the limit is exceeded then a return code `0x05` indicating `Connection Refused: not authorised` is sent back.
+**NB** There is a subtle difference between the *device identifier* (*device-id*) and the *auth-id* a device uses for authentication.
+See [Device Identity]({{< relref "/concepts/device-identity.md" >}}) for a discussion of the concepts.

+## Resource Limit Checks

+The adapter performs additional checks regarding resource limits when a client tries to connect and/or send a message to the adapter.

+### Connection Limits

+The adapter rejects a client's connection attempt with return code `0x05`, indicating `Connection Refused: not authorized`, if
+* the maximum number of connections per protocol adapter instance is reached, or
+* if the maximum number of simultaneously connected devices for the tenant is reached.

+Please refer to [resource-limits]({{< ref "/concepts/resource-limits.md" >}}) for details.

+### Connection Duration Limits

+The adapter rejects a client's connection attempt with return code `0x05`, indicating `Connection Refused: not authorized`, if the
+[connection duration limit]({{< relref "/concepts/resource-limits.md#connection-duration-limit" >}}) that has been configured for the client's tenant is exceeded.

+### Message Limits

+The adapter

+* discards any MQTT PUBLISH packet containing telemetry data or an event that is sent by a client and
+* rejects any AMQP 1.0 message containing a command sent by a north bound application

+if the [message limit]({{< relref "/concepts/resource-limits.md" >}}) that has been configured for the device's tenant is exceeded.

+## Publishing Data

 Once the gateway has established a connection to the Kura adapter, all *control* and *data* messages published by applications running on the gateway are sent to the adapter and mapped to Hono's Telemetry and Event API endpoints as follows:

 1. The adapter treats all messages that are published to a topic starting with the configured `HONO_KURA_CONTROL_PREFIX` as control messages.
    All other messages are considered to be data messages.
 1. *control* messages with QoS 0 are forwarded to Hono's telemetry endpoint whereas messages with QoS 1 are forwarded to the event endpoint.
    The corresponding AMQP 1.0 messages that are sent downstream have a content type of `application/vnd.eclipse.kura-control`.
 1. *data* messages with QoS 0 are forwarded to the telemetry endpoint whereas messages with QoS 1 are forwarded to the event endpoint.
    The corresponding AMQP 1.0 messages that are sent downstream have a content type of `application/vnd.eclipse.kura-data`.

 ## Downstream Meta Data